gcallah/hambone/chaps/chap3.md

 "Hampton, I can't never figure out what you on about!"

 Hampton turned to Winthrop.
-"Didn't you used to sing gospel?"
+"Didn't you used to sing Gospel?"

 "Yeah, and people used to love my voice."